SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     The communicate command is used mainly for debugging reasons, or as a workaround for using hardware features not implemented in the SEC node.

-    TODO: does the argument and the result need to be a string?

 Protocol